-The sacrament of Anointing of the Sick may contribute to the cure of patients or to prepare them to move from this world to eternal life.
-The Holy Spirit renews confidence and Faith of the patient in God and strengthens the patient against temptations, discouragement, despair and anguish at the thought and the struggle of death.
+Anointing of the Sick may contribute to the cure of patients or prepare them to death.
+The Holy Spirit renews confidence and Faith of the patient in God and strengthens the patient against despair, anguish, temptations and discouragement at the thought of death.

 • The uniting of the sick person to the passion of Christ, for his own good and that of the whole Church;